 About 19 miles southwest of Caye Caulker, the vast Swallow Caye Wildlife Sanctuary spans nearly 9000 acres, including Swallow Caye and some parts of nearby Drowned Caye.
 Here the ocean floor is covered with turtle-grass beds, which support a small population of West Indian manatees.

-Nonetheless, those who monitor the manatees are encouraged by the increase in numbers at Swallow Caye.
-Patient visitors are usually rewarded with several sightings of breeching and feeding manatees, often including a mother and calf swimming together.
+Patient visitors are usually rewarded with several sightings of breaching and feeding manatees, often including a mother and calf swimming together.